nyusterndatabootcamp/book/py-fun2.md

 ## List comprehensions

 That's a mouthful of jargon, but the idea is that we can create lists (and do related things) using implicit loops that we refer to as **list comprehensions**.
-This is incredibly useful and shows up a lot in Python code.
+"Implicit loops" essentially means that they are doing the same thing as a loop, but that the syntax is more compact.
+This shows up a lot in Python code.

 **Example.** Consider the loop above that prints out the elements of the list `namelist` one at a time: